DreadKnight/Spritify/README.md

 - Use the File Browser to find spritify.py on your hard drive
 - Double-click or select the file and click Install Add on...
 - Use the Add-on browser to find and enable Spritify (from Render category)

+### Usage

+There is a Spritify panel in Render Properties where you configure some of the attributes of the sprite sheet as well as enable/disable the ability to automatically generate a sprite sheet each time an animation render completes.